Northeast Harvest Agricultural Conference

-Laurie will review the new 2017 Worker Protection Standards (WPS) along with what to expect when having an audit inspection.
-She will also discuss the new Respirator Requirements and Best Practices.
+The presentation will review the new 2018 Worker Protection Standards (WPS) along with what to expect when having an audit inspection, fit test, and respirator requirements.

 Laurie Rocco is an Inspector of Pesticides for the Massachusetts Department of Agricultural Resources and a Public Fire and Life Safety Educator for the Palmer Fire Department.

 The presentation is a topic on farmer onboarding.
 CropLocal is a company focused on increasing access to locally grown food through the use of technology.

 Troy Scarbrough & Mark Henderson are co-founders of CropLocal.
 Troy provides experience in helping small to medium size companies market their business and engage communities for new technology adoption while Mark provides an extensive background as a software engineer and eCommerce developer.

 The presentation will include the aspect of backyard poultry, including the necessary care, shelter, and feed of your flock.
 Over the past few years, we have seen a steady increase in the number of families raising small flocks of chickens.
 Come and learn more about raising chickens and the like.

 Carry Shulock-Sexton is the MDAR’s Animal Disease Traceability Coordinator.